RubyKnight01/LTE-Bufferbloat-Fix/README.md

 Enable the service so it runs on boot

-## FIRST 👉👉👉 For SQM to work, you must tell the router to "choke" the connection slightly below its maximum capacity.
+## FIRST 👉👉👉 For SQM to work, set the connection speed slightly below its maximum capacity.
 This prevents the LTE modem's buffer from filling up.

 ### How to calculate your speeds: